 Battle Signs

 In the realm of medical diagnostics, certain physical manifestations serve as critical indicators of underlying conditions.
 One such notable sign is the "Battle sign," a bruising located behind the ear that is often associated with skull fractures.
 Recognizing and understanding the implications of this sign can be pivotal in both diagnosis and management.
-Let us look into the significance of Battle signs, their causes, symptoms, and the appropriate treatment protocols.
+Let us look into the significance of Battle sign symptoms, their causes, symptoms, and the appropriate treatment protocols.

 Causes of Battle Signs